spack/spack/lib/spack/docs/workflows.rst

 Once your ``make install`` command is complete, your package will be installed, just as if you'd run ``spack install``.
-Except you can now edit, re-build and re-install as often as needed, without checking into Git or downloading tarballs.
+Except you can now edit, rebuild and reinstall as often as needed, without checking into Git or downloading tarballs.

 .. note::

    The build you get this way will be *almost* the same as the build from ``spack install``.
-The only difference is, you will not be using Spack's compiler wrappers.
-This difference has not caused problems in our experience, as long as your project sets RPATHs as shown above.
-You DO use RPATHs, right?
+The only difference is that you will not be using Spack's compiler wrappers.
+In our experience, this difference has not caused problems, as long as your project sets
+   RPATHs as shown above.
+(You do use RPATHs, right?)

 ^^^^^^^^^^^^^^^^^^^^
 Build Other Software